KordingLab/KordingLab.github.io/_posts/2016-03-11-chipy_presentation.md

 their work before ~80 Python developers from the Chicago Python user group [ChiPy](http://chipy.org).

 Their talk explained how they use Python to improve [scientific conferences](http://scholarfy.net) and [peer review](http://pr.scienceofscience.org).
-They shared the tools, workflows, and open source projects, which you can find in [Daniel's Github repo](http://github.com/daniel-acuna) and [Titipat's Github repo](http://github.com/titipata).
+They shared their tools, workflows, and open source projects, which you can find in [Daniel's Github repo](http://github.com/daniel-acuna) and [Titipat's Github repo](http://github.com/titipata).

 #### About ChiPy

 The [ChiPy](http://chipy.org) community is extremely friendly and open to new ideas.
-They welcome everybody, even people who have no experience programming!
-Recently, they have create Special Interest Groups (SIG) for Science and Finance developers ([more info about SIG](http://www.chipy.org/pages/SIGs/)).
+They welcome everybody, even people who have no programming experience!
+Recently, they have created Special Interest Groups (SIG) for Science and Finance developers ([more info about SIG](http://www.chipy.org/pages/SIGs/)).

 #### The presentation